AAstroPhysiCS/JMinecraft-Multiplayer/README.md

 ![Photo 2](https://github.com/AAstroPhysiCS/JMinecraft/blob/master/images/github/img2.PNG)

 ## Last thoughts
-I want to thank you myself for doing a project like this.
+I want to thank myself for doing a project like this.
 I learned a lot :)

 *A project by Okan Güclü*